 Started in 1990, the Performance Journal is a printed forum created by and for artists, fostering the evolution of written and graphic languages that contemplate current issues of dance and performance.
 Created by and for artists via a magazine format, the Performance Journal provides a unique forum for critical rigor and a multi-disciplinary readership.
 Writings are specifically linked to events, artists, trends, and ideas associated with the current and upcoming performance season in New York, as well as nationally and internationally.
 The Performance Journal has focused on artists' of-the-moment concerns, with past topics including gender, environments, identity, technology, activism, dance writing and, most recently, an exploration of how contemporary dance negotiates with the larger cultural landscape.

-Published one – two times annually online and in print, the PJ is distributed free in NYC at many local organizations and institutions related to dance and performance art.
-For delivery to your home or organization both outside and inside of NYC, become a subscriber today
+Published one – two times annually in print, the PJ is distributed free in NYC at many local organizations and institutions related to dance and performance art.
+For delivery to your home or organization both outside and inside of NYC, become a subscriber today.

 Subscriptions & Back Issues

 Subscriptions and back issues are available for purchase for individuals and institutions.
 In an effort to instigate discourse and connect our broader community, we also offer bulk subscriptions and bulk orders on select back issues for our fellow not-for-profit organizations and educational institutions around the world to distribute the journal to their audiences, constituents, and artists.